Spread betting what is it and how does it work?

 How does spread betting work?

-Within spread betting, you’ll find you have two prices for an asset: the bid price (which you can buy at) and the asking price (which you can sell at).
+Within spread betting, you’ll find you have two prices for an instrument: the bid price (at which you can buy) and the asking price (at which you can sell).

 You’ll see a difference between the bid (sell) price and the ask (buy) price.
 That difference is called the spread; that’s the ‘commission’ you’ll pay the broker for the spread bet you might take.